 This Certificate provides you with a global understanding of how to lead within your sphere of influence.
 The program focuses on the role of individuals in managing performance, building and leading teams, and working effectively within organizations.
+Each class is infused with 21st-century skills, competencies identified through scholarly research and interviews with employers in the public and private sectors as critically needed for success.

 Required Courses :